-The NSC website offers extensive research on distracted driving, with facts about teens and young drivers, crashes, cognitive distraction, state laws, and texting and driving.
-This is a helpful resource for both parents and teens.
+The NSC website offers extensive research on distracted driving, with facts about commercial drivers, crashes, cognitive distraction, state laws, and texting and driving.
+This is a helpful resource for both employers and their employee drivers.

 AAA Foundation for Traffic Safety

 The organization’s mission is to identify traffic safety problems, promote research that seeks solutions and publish information and educational materials.
-One of its special initiatives concerns research on the factors that contribute to teen driving risk so that families learn how to better equip their teen drivers with the tools they need for safe driving.
+While many of its initiatives touch the consumer market, the research the Foundation supports and conducts can be very valuable to companies.
 Search the website for helpful information about texting and driving.